bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 *The trivial rocket Omega and I improvised with NASA engineers on the Goddard campus at their Text-to-Spaceship symposium.*

 NASA seemed to like Omega, so we figured we might as well tell everyone else about it too.
 [Keegan McNamara](https://www.linkedin.com/in/keegan-mcnamara/) ([@keegan_mcnamara](https://x.com/keegan_mcnamara)), having just graduated our most recent incubatee, [xNilio](https://www.xnilio.com/), took over the front end and added [OpenRouter](https://openrouter.ai/) for simultaneous access to a dozen models.
-So we started letting the models compete....
+So we started letting the models compete.
+Claude Opus 4.6 is in the lead.

 ### Status of Omega

 To be clear, Omega is at its earliest stages.
 We are actively working on language design, modeling libraries, and determining which datasets will best capture engineering intent.
 We also don't expect Omega to match the raw performance of commercial CAD systems, nor do we need to.
 Just as [LatticeRobot](https://www.latticerobot.com) compiles to production backends like Metafold and Oqton, Omega is designed to compile to existing commercial engines for heavy computation.
 Our value is in the representation and transforming it, not in delivering ease-of-use to enterprises and end users.

+We are aware that we have little evidence for our extraordinary claims of the benefits of this approach.
+We talk openly, because, unlike commercial and academics concerns, we want you to be inspired by and emulate our ideas.
+We invite you on this journey with us, and we'd like to help you on yours.
+And if you do get ahead of us, we will be moving on to our endless list of increasingly ambitious aspirations.

 ### Why Omega matters: democratizing engineering intelligence